29 Different Types Of Hugs (With Pictures) And Their Meaning

 Image: MomJunction Design Team

-Cuddles form the basis of a serious relationship.
-The cuddle hug is a lovely way of showing your strong bond with your romantic partner and involves kisses and nuzzling.
+Cuddles form the basis of a strong bond and a serious relationship.
+The cuddle hug is one of the best ways to show love and affection to your romantic partner and involves kisses and nuzzling.
 The cuddle hug is snug and cozy when you wake up in the morning or when you are on the couch watching television together.
 Snuggle up and feel the love.
 This type of hug signifies the loving and caring nature of your relationship.

 9. The long hug